 - Burns and scarring — There is always a chance of a fire or explosion on construction sites, no matter the size, which makes this one of the most common construction injuries.
 In the event of an explosion, any workers in the surrounding area can suffer harm.

-- Traumatic brain injuries and spinal cord injuries — Even with hardhats, objects, debris, and tools falling from heights can cause painful and serious brain injuries when they strike workers.
+- Traumatic brain and spinal cord injuries — Even hard hats, objects, debris, and tools falling from heights can cause painful and serious brain injuries when they strike workers.
 Along with head injuries, falls from ladders or scaffolding can result in spinal cord injuries, including paralysis.

-- Eye injuries, including blindness — This can occur in the event of prolonged exposure to hazardous on-site chemicals or gases.
+- Eye injuries, including blindness, can occur during prolonged exposure to hazardous on-site chemicals or gases.
 In other cases, flying debris can strike the eye and cause serious damage.
-Additionally, welding without proper protective eye covering can result in severely damaged vision or even blindness.
+Additionally, welding without proper protective eye covering can result in severely damaged vision or blindness.

-- Sprains, strains, or broken bones — Because construction jobs are so physically demanding, the body wears down over time, and is at increased risk of joint, ligament, and bone injuries.
-Accidents involving heavy machinery could result in broken or crushed bones, severely impacting one’s ability to work or even walk again.
+- Sprains, strains, or broken bones — Because construction jobs are so physically demanding, the body wears down over time and is at increased risk of joint, ligament, and bone injuries.
+Heavy machinery accidents could result in broken or crushed bones, severely impacting one’s ability to work or walk again.

-- Lacerations and loss of limbs — Working with sharp tools and materials, workers are at risk of cuts and lacerations that could lead to infection if not properly treated.
+- Lacerations and loss of limbs — Working with sharp tools and materials, workers risk cuts and lacerations that could lead to infection if not properly treated.
 In more severe cases, heavy machinery and sharp objects can result in losing a limb, finger, or toe.

 - Lower back pain and other stress injuries — Construction workers are forced to complete the same physically demanding task over and over for years.
 Over time, this constant moving, lifting, and bending can cause an incredible amount of stress on your back, knees, and other joints, resulting in a lifetime of pain and in some instances, mobility issues.